 - Next the couple meets to fill out the premarital forms and discuss the matrimony preparation materials.

 - Each couple attends one of the two Pre-Matrimony Workshops offered in the area.

 - Fr.
-Nils meets with the engaged couple at least a month prior to the matrimony liturgy to do the final liturgy planning.
+Chris meets with the engaged couple at least a month prior to the matrimony liturgy to do the final liturgy planning.

 - All celebration of Holy Matrimony in the Trinity Cluster are scheduled at 2:00 PM or before.